 Rebuilding lives in the Recovery College

-In April 2018, I enrolled on a tutor training course with the Oxfordshire Recovery College.
+In April 2018, I enrolled on a tutor training course with a Recovery College.
 Could I use my experiences of mental ill health, time within ‘the system’ and eventual recovery in order to benefit others on similar journeys?

 Ralph Waldo Emerson once said that ‘it is one of the most beautiful compensations of this life that no man can sincerely try to help another without helping himself’.
 Through helping others, I feel I am turning the worst experiences of my life into something positive.
 If I can help one person by talking about my own experiences, then I can forgive my mind for turning against me briefly during the years spent unwell.